liuyanghejerry/painttyServer/docs/formats.md

 * 500: closed by room or room manager
 * 501: closed by room owner

+#### Clear Layers

+At present, there's no way to clear single layer in the history.
+The only option is to clear all layers.

+To clear all layers, room owner need to send such message:

+	{
+		request: 'clearall',
+		key: ''
+	}

+Then server may return a message contains a result:

+	{
+		response: 'clearall',
+		result: true
+	}

+Like close room, the only reason for a failed request from server is that the owner send a wrong key.
+So we don't really need a errcode:

+	{
+		response: 'clearall',
+		result: false
+	}

+### Room interaction

+Interaction between client and room can be achieved via command socket or channal.
+For security reason, each request needs a `clientid`.
+If recieved `clientid` is unknown, the request may be abandoned.

+#### Query Online Members

+Query online members in room is fairly simple as sending a request.

+	{
+		request: 'onlinelist',
+		clientid: '46b67a67f5c4369399704b6e56a05a8697d7c4b1'
+	}

+And server may return:

+	{
+		response: 'onlinelist',
+		result: true,
+		onlinelist: [
+			{
+				name: 'someone'
+			},
+			{
+				name: 'others',
+			}
+		]
+	}

+Or if any error:

+	{
+		response: 'onlinelist',
+		result: false,
+		errcode: 600
+	}

+`errcode` can be:

+* 600: unknown error.
+* 601: room is closed already.
+Note, this may happen because room is closed when room owner request to close, but the close state lasts to no one stays in room.

 ### Painting actions

 #### Draw Point